15web/web-accessibility/README.md

 Interface Components Library, designed by accessibility standards.
 Create a version of the site for people with disabilities quickly and easily.

 **Attention!**
-The stable version will be released before June 30.
+The stable version of the library under development.

 ## Getting started